Reduction of methane emissions during slurry and digestate fermentation storage with Eminex®

 In the project, the complete life cycle of manure is considered and the resulting emissions are measured.
 Eminex® is not only supposed to reduce emissions during slurry storage.
 It will also be investigated whether the fertilised manure with Eminex® also leads to fewer emissions on the field or grassland.

 In addition, it will be tested whether the biogas yield from the manure can be increased in the biogas plant through Eminex® treatment.
-If the manure emits less biogas, consisting of methane and CO,before it is added to the biogas plant, the full potential can be exploited later in the biogas plant.
+If the manure emits less biogas, consisting of methane and CO2 ,before it is added to the biogas plant, the full potential can be exploited later in the biogas plant.

 Eminex® brings many advantages